logicmonitor/helm-charts/README.md

 You can then run `helm search repo logicmonitor` to see the charts.

-Find Version Skew Matrix [here](https://github.com/logicmonitor/helm-charts/blob/gh-pages/VERSION-SKEW-MATRIX.md)
+Find Version Compatibility Matrix [here](https://github.com/logicmonitor/helm-charts/blob/gh-pages/VERSION-COMPATIBILITY-MATRIX.md)